|Structure of phrasal verbs|

 |a verb + adverb + preposition||put up with|

-1. When we use a phrasal verb + adverb, the position of the object (a noun) is flexible, i.e. it can sit either between the verb and the adverb or after the adverb:
+1. With a phrasal verb (verb + adverb), the position of the object (a noun) is flexible, i.e. it can sit either between the verb and the adverb or after the adverb:

-She gave all her money away. [between the verb and the adverb]
+She gave all her money away. [the object 'all her money' is between the verb and the adverb]

-She gave away all her money. [after the adverb]
+She gave away all her money. [the object 'all her money' is after the adverb]

 She gave it away.